24 Sights in Heilbronn, Germany (with Map and Images)

 St.-Martins-Kirche

-The Catholic Church of St. Martinus in Sontheim, a district of Heilbronn in northern Baden-Württemberg, is the oldest church in the place and at the same time marks the historic town center of Sontheim.
-The church still has a Gothic choir, the nave was replaced in 1904 by a new building in the style of neuromaniac.
+The Catholic Church of St. Martinus in Sontheim, a district of Heilbronn in northern Baden-Württemberg, is the oldest church in the village and at the same time marks the historic center of Sontheim.
+The church still has a Gothic choir, and the nave was replaced in 1904 by a new building in the Neo-Romanesque style.

 Wikipedia: St.-Martins-Kirche (Sontheim) (DE)